 On February 9, 2016, the Supreme Court granted a stay on the EPA’s Clean Power Plan, effectively halting its implementation.
 This is clear evidence that the EPA has gone outside of its regulatory authority and the scope of the Clean Air Act.
 While I believe that we should be good stewards of the environment, this plan will do more harm than good.
 President Obama’s proposal won't just affect the coal industry—consumers also lose.
 Some studies predict that there will be double-digit electricity rate hikes in 43 states, with 14 states seeing increases of more than 20 percent.
 At a time when many are still struggling to make ends meet, it's reckless to push policies that will burden families with higher electric bills.
 In Tennessee, 34 percent of families live below the poverty line.
 These families spend roughly 22 percent of their income on energy.
 They are the ones who will be left behind by this plan.

-On March 28, 2017, President Trump signed an Executive Order that, in addition to other requirements, calls on the EPA to fully re-evaluate the Clean Power Plan, I was glad to see EPA Administrator Scott Pruitt start the formal process to repeal this flawed regulatory scheme on October 10, 2017.
+After President Trump signed his Executive Order on March 28, 2017 calling on the EPA to fully re-evaluate the Clean Power Plan, I was glad to see EPA Administrator Scott Pruitt start the formal process to repeal this flawed regulatory scheme on October 10, 2017.
 As a member of the Congressional Coal Caucus and the House Energy Action Team, I will continue to closely monitor these issues and look forward to working with the administration to find a healthy balance between environmental responsibility and energy independence.

 Renewable Fuel Standard